strapi/strapi/docs/3.x.x/en/guides/graphql.md

         description: 'Return a list of posts', // Add a description to the query.
         deprecated: 'This query should not be used anymore.
 Please consider using postsByAuthor instead.' // Deprecate the query and explain the reason why.
       }
+    },
+    Mutation: {
+      createPost: {
+        description: 'Create a new post',
+        deprecated: 'Please use the dashboard UI instead' }
     }
   }
 };